JaberQezelbash/LangGraph-AzureAI-Agents/README.md

 ## What I Built

-This project is a small but complete **cloud-deployed clinical patient-engagement agent API**.
+This project is a small but complete **cloud-deployed clinical patient-engagement muilti-agent API**.

 It demonstrates: